Schedule an Appointment 1-305-251-8650

 PSA Levels after Prostatectomy

-The goal of a prostatectomy is to remove all the cancer, or as much of it as possible.
-If your cancer hasn’t spread, it might cure you.
+The purpose of a prostatectomy is to remove all cancer or as much of it as possible.
+If your cancer hasn’t spread, this procedure might cure you.
 But no surgery is perfect.
-It is possible for prostate cancer to return after a prostatectomy.
+Prostate cancer can return after a prostatectomy.
 Although surgeons remove the prostate gland during a prostatectomy, some cancer cells can travel into the surrounding tissue.
 If these cancer cells multiply, they can cause prostate cancer to return.
 PSA or prostate-specific antigen is a protein produced by both normal and cancerous cells in the prostate.
 After a prostatectomy, PSA levels in your blood should fall to undetectable levels within six to eight weeks.

 Why is PSA testing required after surgery?